Entry Point 40 - Homer Lake

 In Lutsen, turn off of Minnesota Highway 61 onto County 4 (Caribou Trail).
 Follow the Caribou Trail for 17 miles (first 7 miles are paved) until you reach The Grade (aka Forest Road 153).
 Take a left here and go 1.5 miles west to Brule Lake Road (Forest road 326).
 Turn right.
 It is 4 miles to the Homer Lake entry point (5 miles to the Brule Lake entry point).

 The access to this lake is on its very eastern end.
 You can back your car or truck right up to the edge of the lake to unload your canoes and gear.
-The eastern two-thirds of this lake lies outside of the Boundary Waters Canoe Area (BWCA), therefore motorboats are commonly seen and use the same boat landing.
+The eastern two-thirds of this lake lies outside of the Boundary Waters Canoe Area (BWCA), therefore motorboats are sometimes seen.
+They use the same boat landing.
 The landing is cement, sand and gravel and smooth as butter.

 The entry point for Homer Lake is just up the road from the Brule Lake entry point (#41).
 A nice little loop route would be to go from the Homer Lake entry point to the Brule Lake entry point.
-It is just a short walk down the road (about a mile) from Brule Lake back to the entry point here on Homer Lake.
+It is just a short walk down the road (about a mile and a half) from Brule Lake back to the entry point here on Homer Lake.
 Between the Homer Lake entry point and the Brule Lake entry point is the Brule Lake Trail (#78) entry point.
+You see the start of the trail (on your right) about 1/4 mile before reaching the Brule Lake parking lot.

 Exploring the Entry Point